-VISION 2050 includes extensive public outreach to ultimately shape a final year 2050 land use and transportation plan.
-This outreach includes SEWRPC relationships with eight community partner organizations serving and representing the Region's minority populations, low-income populations, and people with disabilities.
-The eight organizations are: Common Ground, Ethnically Diverse Business Coalition, Hmong American Friendship Association, Independence First, the Milwaukee Urban League, Southside Organizing Committee, Urban Economic Development Association of Wisconsin, and the Urban League of Racine and Kenosha.
+VISION 2050 included extensive public outreach to ultimately shape a final year 2050 land use and transportation plan.
+This outreach included partnering with eight community organizations serving and representing minority populations, low-income populations, and people with disabilities.
+The eight organizations are: Common Ground, Ethnically Diverse Business Coalition, Hmong American Friendship Association, IndependenceFirst, the Milwaukee Urban League, Southside Organizing Committee, Urban Economic Development Association of Wisconsin, and the Urban League of Racine and Kenosha.

 The second set of VISION 2050 partner workshops was conducted concurrently with SEWRPC's VISION 2050 workshops for the general public, held in each of the seven counties in the Southeastern Wisconsin Region.
 Partner and public workshops during the period included the same presentation, materials, and activities.
-The approximate schedule (to be refined going forward) for Visioning Workshops is as follows:
+The schedule for Visioning Workshops was as follows:

-Workshop #1 October and November 2013
+Workshop #1 October - November 2013

-Workshop #2 December 2013 and January 2014
+Workshop #2 December 2013 - January 2014

-Workshop #3 May 2014 Workshop #4 October 2014 Workshop #5 March 2015
+Workshop #3 September - October 2014

+Workshop #4 October - December 2015

+Workshop #5 April - May 2016